Carol Anne Grotrian: Artist's Statement

 For over thirty years, I’ve combined traditional American quilting and Japanese shibori dyeing, an ancient form of tie-dye.
 By 1989, shibori’s organic patterns helped me find my voice in landscape quilts.

-My current work has me shifting away from traditionally sewing pieces of fabric together with finished seams.
+My current work has shifted away from traditionally sewing pieces of fabric together with finished seams.
 Reminiscent of mending and inspired by Japanese boro textiles, I’m using a raw edge approach, where the fabrics are layered and quilted directly to batting and backing.
 I love stitching and quilting by hand, especially in an era that moves too fast.

-My sense of place merged in the northeastern part of the U.S., where I’ve lived since 1979.
+My sense of place emerged in the northeastern part of the U.S., where I’ve lived since 1979.
 My quilts are in corporate, private and museum collections.
 They have been exhibited nationally and internationally and have appeared in various publications, including Mary Schoesser’s Textiles: The Art of Mankind.